 For Wine, the methodology for pairing it with a dish is almost finalized.
 And it is beginning to be talked about that this Sake goes well with this dish.

 The compatibility with food depends on the nature of the aroma component contained in the alcoholic beverage.
 According to one theory, there are more than 700 aroma components in Sake, more than 400 in whisky, and 600 in wine.
-Sake, which has a complex and rich flavor despite its light appearance, can be paired with a wide range of other drinks.
+Sake, which has a complex and rich flavor despite its light appearance, can be paired with a wide range of other foods.

 Water, a component of Sake, extends and clarifies the flavor of a dish.
 Its alcohol has the power to extract the hidden flavors of ingredients, dissolve fats and soften proteins.